 The responsibility of the products lies with the EU importer.
 There is no need from your side, as an exporter, to provide specific documentation that proves marketing standards of your products.
 However, it is very important that you know exactly what quality your EU importer wants to buy from you.
 You need to be transparent about what you have to offer and the quality of your products before you send them.

-Get further support
+Get further support and watch our webinar

 If you want to find out more about the rules and regulations that your product must fulfil, you could consult one or several available online tools.